 The company wants a bank that will sell the shares to as many banks, institutional investors, or individuals as possible.
 It's the bank's responsibility to put together the buyers.
 It selects a group of banks and investors to spread around the IPO's funding.
 The group also diversifies the risk.

-Banks charge a fee between 3% to 7% of the IPO's total sales price.
+Banks charge a fee between 3% and 7% of the IPO's total sales price.